 • Rubuguri Village Walk (NCC)

-Take a walk to the beautiful Rubuguri village that can be accessed through following various rural roads which are hanging exactly onto steep hillsides.
+Take a walk to the beautiful Rubuguri village which can be accessed by following various rural roads which are hanging exactly onto steep hillsides.
 While on the village walk, you will transfer via a swamp to a candid homestead where you will meet the locals and learn about their livelihood in the village for example the way they make the crafts from raw materials.
 You will also proceed to the beautiful ST Peter’s Primary school to meet and interact with the pupils as well as the teachers and participate in the Kiga dance.

 1. Kibale

-Experience cross cultural encounters at Kibale since the destination has beautiful climate as well as weather that is so conducive for all.
+Experience cross cultural encounters at Kibale since the destination has a beautiful climate as well as weather that is so conducive for all.
 With an experienced ordinary guide, transfer through the Magombe swamp wetlands where you will spot various wildlife-bird species and lush vegetation.
-While on the village walk, you will get to learn about the unique day to day life of the Batooro people as well as the primary school, church and traditional healer who is believed to cure the different diseases that affect the local people.
+While on the village walk, you will get to learn about the unique day-to-day life of the Batooro people as well as the primary school, church and traditional healer who is believed to cure the different diseases that affect the local people.
 There are various organizations as well as projects that have been founded to eradicate people about the values of tourism and these include;

 • Kibale Association for Rural Environment Development (KAFRED)